Reneechang17/Go-Microservices/README.md

-# Go Microservices Project
+# Go Microservices Project -- Merchify

 ### Project Introduction
--
+- Merchify is a microservices-based platform for managing product catalogs and orders.
+It uses GraphQL to provide flexible data querying and gRPC for fast, efficient communication between services.
+This architecture enables scalable, real-time interactions and service integration.

 ### Tech Used
 - **Golang**: The core programming language used to build the microservices.